 The researchers were able to follow the women's diet for 8 years.
-There were some other differences among the women besides how often they ate nuts.
+The women had some other differences besides how often they ate nuts.
 The women who ate nuts more than 2 times a week were more physically active, ate more calories and differed in several other ways from the women who ate fewer nuts.
 Because of this, the study adjusted the numbers for confounding conditions.
 They still found those who ate nuts had less weight gain than those who did not.

 Results Of Study

 Even with the correction for confounders, the women did not gain weight as expected.
 One possible explanation is that the nuts do not contribute as many calories as expected because they are not fully chewed and some calories pass through without being absorbed.
 Multiple other studies have shown the calories you would expect to be absorbed from nuts are not absorbed.